Skip to Content

 • WEATHER RESISTANT - Using industrial-grade heavy duty acrylic adhesive, this is perfect for indoor and outdoor mounting projects.
 Whether it be in...

-Many campers choose to use Reflectix, heavy-duty foam board, or even bubble wrap to insulate windows.
+Alternatively, many campers choose to use Reflectix, heavy-duty foam board, or even bubble wrap to insulate windows.
 The problem with these products is twofold.
 First, they seal out the light and need to be removed and installed daily to allow the sun in (unless you like living in a dungeon).
-Also, they tend to allow moisture to accumulate on the windows.
+Second, they can prevent you from noticing moisture that’s accumulating on the windows/window frames.

-You can also use a combination of choices to cover your windows such as your choice of window covering combined with heavy-duty curtains.
-Although we often think of them as insulation from the sun, high-quality windshield covers can also be helpful in cold weather.
+You can also use a combination of choices to cover your windows, such as your choice of window covering combined with heavy-duty curtains.
+Although we often think of them as insulation from the sun, high-quality windshield covers can also be helpful in cold weather (especially since windshields in motorhomes are single-pane glass that doesn’t offer as much insulation power as dual-pane windows).

-You may also want to insulate your skylights using a pre-made skylight cover like this:
+Just like the windows, skylights and roof vents are weak points in your RV’s insulation.
+You can insulate your skylights using a pre-made skylight cover like this:

 Camco Camper / RV Vent Insulator and Skylight Cover - Features 3 Layers to Reduce Heat Transfer & Increase A/C Efficiency - Fits Standard 14” Travel Trailer / RV Roof Vents (45192)

 These are inexpensive and serve to insulate your RV from the cold that can come through the relatively thin plastic of the skylight.
-Please note that this one is 14” x 14”.
-You’d need to measure the inside of your skylight frame to obtain the proper dimensions for your insulator.
+Please note that this one is 14” x 14”, so be sure to measure the inside of your skylight frame to obtain the proper dimensions for your insulator.

-These skylight/vent insulators are also good to keep the heat out in summer.
+On the bright side, these skylight/vent insulators are also good at keeping the heat out in summer.

 Cover AC Unit/Units